Lemonla855/ICRA2024-TactileRL/readme.md

 **simulation**:

-    **env**: Simulation environment for a batch of tactile based manipulation tasks on Xarm and allegro hand
+    env: Simulation environment for a batch of tactile based manipulation tasks on Xarm and allegro hand

-    **tactile_render**: Simulation environment for the tactile images.
+    tactile_render: Simulation environment for the tactile images.

 **main**: Training for the tactile based，point-cloud, DAgger policy for the manipulation tasks